 Bring Back the Koala

-A Koala Symposium will bring key stakeholders together to identify investment areas for critical on-ground koala conservation and management actions in Noosa.
+Identifying priority actions and investment areas for critical on-ground koala conservation and management actions in Noosa.

 The Noosa Biosphere Reserve Foundation together with the University of Sunshine Coast has been integral in leading the development of an innovative research program into better defining koala distribution and genetic diversity across the Noosa Biosphere Reserve.
 The two projects are providing significant insights into the local koala population distribution and structure.
 The two projects, together with Noosa Council’s recently developed Noosa Shire Koala Conservation Plan (2016) – a response to the Noosa Council’s 2015 Koala Conservation Policy, support conservation efforts for wild koala populations in the Noosa Shire.
 In parallel, ongoing efforts from community volunteer care and rescue groups continue to invest significant resources into rescuing, caring and releasing koalas back to the wild delivering an important management outcome.